kyamasam/rdrf-1/README.rst

 Updating the Documentation
 --------------------------

-Documentation for the Rare Disease Registry Framework is maintained within this git repository, on the ``gh-pages`` branch.
+Documentation for the CREA-N Chronic Disease Registry Framework is maintained within this git repository, on the ``gh-pages`` branch.

 Update the documentation by editing the reStructured Text source